Rùm: Depopulation

 Lachlan turned Rùm into a sheep farm, with its population replaced by some 8,000 blackface sheep.
 So total had been the clearance that he was forced to import families to the island to act as shepherds (Note: He chose families being evicted from Skye and MacLean lands in Mull).
 However, the prosperity elsewhere in the UK led to traditional staples like mutton and wool being of less interest to consumers, and their price fell.
 In 1839 the price of mutton fell dramatically, bankrupting Dr Lachlan, and forcing him to leave.
-Ironically, in the words of one of the émigrées, Dr Lachlan, "the Curse and Scourge of the Highland Crofters [was now] much worse off than the comfortable people he turned out of Rùm 13 years previously".
+Ironically, in the words of one of the émigrés, Dr Lachlan, "the Curse and Scourge of the Highland Crofters [was now] much worse off than the comfortable people he turned out of Rùm 13 years previously".

-In 1844 the visiting geologist, Hugh Miller, wrote:
+In 1844 the visiting geologist Hugh Miller, wrote:

 The single sheep farmer who had occupied the holdings of so many had been unfortunate in his speculations, and had left the island: the proprietor, his landlord seemed to have been as little fortunate as his tenant, for the island itself was in the market; and a report went current at the time that it was on the eve of being purchased by some wealthy Englishman, who purposed converting it into a deer forest.
 How strange a cycle!